zacharygriffee/dagify/readme.md

   Retrieves all nodes with no outgoing edges.

 - **`toString()`**
-  Returns a human-readable string representation of the graph.
+  Returns a human-readable string representation of the graph, where each line represents an edge in the format "source -> target".

 - **`findPath(srcRef, tgtRef)`**
-  Finds a dependency path (an array of keys) from the source to the target node.
+  Finds a dependency path (an array of node keys) from the source to the target node.
+Returns `null` if no path exists.

 - **`getInDegree(ref)`** / **`getOutDegree(ref)`**
-  Returns the number of incoming or outgoing edges for a node.
+  Returns the number of incoming or outgoing edges for a given node.

 - **`hasNode(ref)`**
   Checks if the node exists in the graph.